Honest Burgers COVID-19 Policy

 All restaurants have been assessed to see if one-way traffic systems can be applied during work operations.
 Where possible this has been recorded on the site-specific risk assessments and clearly marked with signage and floor markings.

-A hand sanitiser point will be provided for guests and staff to use as they and enter and leave the toilet facilities.
+A hand sanitiser point will be provided for guests and staff to use as they enter and leave the toilet facilities.

 Signage has been displayed showing good hand washing technique and need to increase hand washing frequency.